What is Continuous Professional Development or CPD?

 By doing various activities that improve and broaden your knowledge and skills and develop personal qualities.

 What activities must I do to obtain my CPD credits?

 There are three main areas of activity that you can undertake to obtain your CPD credits from:

 Category 1: Developmental Activities:

-Development CPD Activities are related to a structured educational and developmental meetings, seminars, and training programmes.
+Development CPD Activities are related to a structured educational and developmental meetings, seminars, and training programs.

 Category 2: Work-based Activities:

 Work-based CPD Activities are related to any work-based related plumbing activities.
-These activities may include, but not be limited to, learner mentorship programmes and issuing of plumbing certificates of compliance.
+These activities may include, but not be limited to, learner mentorship programs and issuing of plumbing certificates of compliance.